FAQs are Frequently Asked Questions.

 What are my rights if my boss is bullying me?

 You have the right to work in a safe workplace.
-Bullying can be a tricky one to define sometimes, but if the behaviour you are experiencing is repeated and harmful then it probably is bullying.
-All workers are covered by health and safety laws, and this protects us from physical and psychological harm.
-If you’re being bullied by your boss, then the company is failing to meet its obligations to keep workers safe.
-You should first address this with your boss and explain how their actions are harming you.
+Bullying can be a tricky one to define sometimes.
+But if the behaviour you are experiencing is repeated and harmful it’s probably bullying.
+All workers are covered by health and safety laws that protect us from physical and psychological harm.
+If you’re being bullied by your boss, the company is failing to meet its obligations to keep workers safe.
+You should address this with your boss and explain how their actions are harming you.
 If the boss doesn’t change their behaviour or the company doesn’t take action, then you can raise a personal grievance for unjustified disadvantage.

 What do I do if my boss is sexually harassing me?